Gray gets 2nd major league win, Nationals beat Rockies 5-4

 Colorado starter Germán Márquez (12-11) struggled with his location in the fourth when Washington took the lead.
 He hit Josh Bell on the foot with a pitch to put runners on first and second and then walked Keibert Ruiz with the bases loaded to force in the first run.

 Márquez gave up a two-run single to García to make it 3-0.
-Juan Soto drove in another run with a groundout in the fifth and Escobar had an RBI single in the ninth.
+Juan Soto drove in another run with a groundout in the fifth, and Escobar had an RBI single in the ninth.

+“His stuff is reading out fairly normal but there might not be the crispness, and that’s when you have to pitch a little bit more,” Rockies manager Bud Black said about Márquez.
+“You can’t beat yourself with walks, hit by pitches, because they will come back to bite you.”

+Márquez has pitched 180 innings this season after a shortened 2020 and acknowledged he feels some fatigue.

 Tanner Rainey allowed an RBI double to C.J.
 Cron in the bottom of the ninth before getting McMahon to ground out for his third save.